joemoraca/podcast-app/README.md

-create a keys.php file with your public and private api keys from podcastindex.org
+create a keys.php file in public folder with your public and private api keys from podcastindex.org

 go podcasting !!